What is the difference between Forest DPC and hybrid DPC/third party payer practices (DINOs)?

 In hybrid practices, you do not and will not get the true DPC experience!

 Patient panels.
 The providers (physician assistants, nurse practitioners, and physicians) still have LARGE panels.
 Their main book of business is from third party payers.
 You are one in ~2,500 patients per provider.
 They still get calls from all those third party payer patients, but somehow you, as a DPC patient, are called back first?!
 Somehow, you as a DPC patient, are promised to have preferential treatment?!
 Not only does this sound like a marketing gimmick, I’ve personally experienced one of these gimmicks!
-Before taking the helm at Forest DPC, a prior employer provided a “DPC benefit” with a large local Family Practice group.
-The first clinic in that group that I tried to join with this “DPC benefit” took weeks to get back to me after multiple reminder calls on my part, only to finally learn they weren’t taking any new patients almost a month later!
-At my second choice clinic in the group, the soonest physical I was able to book was almost half a year out from my request!
-Yet that employer was disappointed at how few employees were taking advantage of the “DPC benefit”.
-Hard to imagine how much longer it would’ve been to schedule an appointment if the majority of my colleagues had taken advantage of this “DPC benefit”!
+Before taking the helm at Forest DPC, a prior employer of Dr. Dan’s provided a “DPC benefit” with a large local Family Practice group.
+The first clinic in that group that he tried to join with this “DPC benefit” took weeks to get back to him after multiple reminder calls on his part, only to finally learn they weren’t taking any new patients almost a month later!
+At his second choice clinic in the group, the soonest physical he was able to book was almost half a year out from his request!
+Yet his prior employer was disappointed at how few employees were taking advantage of the “DPC benefit”.
+Hard to imagine how much longer it would’ve been to schedule an appointment if the majority of his colleagues had taken advantage of this “DPC benefit”!

 Clinic experience.
 You still have a waiting room full of patients (some sick, and no special waiting area for DPC patients, because that’d be AWKWARD).
 You’ll still have to check in with the same procedures, forms, etc. then get the same third party payer experience.
-I certainly did.
+Dr. Dan certainly did.